• Skip to primary navigation

 solar night light

-The hardest part of this project was getting the sticker off the solar light post.
+The hardest part of this project was removing the sticker from the solar light post.
 Thankfully, I found the remnants of some Goo Gone.
-Love the stuff!
+I love the stuff!

 solar night light

-Then, before you put the chandelier shade on, make sure you bend the metal clips that clip to the light bulb of the chandelier.
-I used pliers and kind of bent them to the sides so that they made a square.
-A couple drops of hot glue will keep the shade in place.
+Then, before you put the chandelier shade on, make sure you bend the metal clips that attach to the chandelier's light bulb.
+I used pliers and bent them to the sides so that they made a square.
+A couple of drops of hot glue will keep the shade in place.

 solar night light

-You need to make sure the solar charging area is high enough in the shade so that the sunlight reaches it and can charge it.
+You need to make sure the solar charging area is high enough in the lampshade so that sunlight can reach it and charge it.
 Here is what it looks like in the day.
-You would never think it's a candle holder and a solar light.
-From the dollar store!
+You would never think it's a candle holder and a solar light - from the dollar store!

 solar night light